 In my opinion, it’s because we get stuck.
 Our “emotional clock” stops moving.
 We idle in the misery and undesirable circumstances.
 We forget to grab our tools, face the problem at hand and find a solution (rather quickly) so it becomes a challenge or task, rather than a burden.

 Two is learning who you really are.
 After trying to be something to everyone else, we lose our self-identity.
 Instead, we create and act from a façade, or false identity.
-Stop resisting your true inner nature, stop pleasing everyone else, and start living for you.
+We have taken on a new identity that allows us to survive rather than thrive.
+Stop resisting your true inner nature.
+Stop pleasing everyone else.
+Start living for you and being you.
 What makes you happy?
 What do you love?
 Who are you as a person, not a title?
+Use this knowing about yourself to create movement in your life…youvement.

 This mentorship coupled with aromatherapy, has really made a difference in my overall mind-body health.
 Here are some of my favorite “get unstuck”, move forward” and “conquer the world” scents: